ortus-boxlang/boxlang-docs/language/queries.md

 ```

 {% hint style="success" %}
-If you are using **Lucee**, the datasource can even be defined inline.
+The datasource can even be defined inline.
 So instead of giving the name of the `datasource` it can be a `struct` definition of the datasource you want to connect to, just like the struct in `Application.bx`
 {% endhint %}

 ## Default Datasource